chrisl8/Witchazzan/README.md

   - 32x32
   There is no actual reason not to use other sizes, but these are the sizes tested and supported.
 If nothing else, they must be symmetrical.
 - Remember to **save your map in JSON format!**
+- The "Tiled Layer Format" must be CSV (or XML) for the Server to understand them (Note that these both essentially do "nothing" and just put the Data in an array that works in JSON)
 - When adding a Tileset to the map be sure to check **Embed in map**

 ### Notes on saving Tile Maps with Tiled